Assam: Twin blasts hit Guwahati on Republic Day

-Guwahati: Two bomb blasts rocked Guwahati on Republic Day morning, with the insurgent group Alpha (Swadeshi) claiming responsibility in Assam’s capital.
+Guwahati: Two bomb blasts rocked Guwahati on Republic Day morning, with the insurgent group ULFA (I) claiming responsibility in Assam’s capital.

 The first explosion occurred at the Lalmati Brahmaputra vegetable market, shaking the parking lot and surrounding areas.
 The blast caused panic among residents and disrupted Republic Day celebrations.